Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 ### Horn position

-Same as open position, but the leader fingers point down.
-Looks like the sign of horns.
+The same as the open position, but the leader fingers point down.
+The hand looks like the sign of horns.

 Reached via: